 Indian Engineering Services or IES consists of a select base of engineers working under the GOI (Government of India).
 IES officials hold the Class-1 officer post/designation.
 Their prime responsibility includes administering the Public Sector Indian economy.
-The IES job role can be broadly classified as administering PSUs such as Indian Railways, Telecom, Power sector to working for Central Water engineering, Central Engineering Service, Defence Service of Engineers, etc., depending upon individual engineering specialisation or the nature of service they are recruited for.
+The IES job role can be broadly classified as managing PSUs such as Indian Railways, Telecom, Power sector to working for Central Water engineering, Central Engineering Service, Defence Service of Engineers, etc., depending upon individual engineering specialisation or the nature of service they are recruited for.

 Candidates seeking recruitment for an IES post, need to appear for a competitive exam called the Engineering Services Examination or IES exam.
 UPSC IES is a single exam, including all engineering branches, held by the UPSC or the Union Public Services Commission to recruit candidates for the IES posts.
 The IES exam pattern is the same every year, constituting of a written exam and an interview.

-Those who qualify the Engineering Services Examination are eligible for recruitment in the identified four categories: Electronics and Telecommunication, Mechanical, Electrical and Civil Engineering.
+Those who qualify the Engineering Services Examination are eligible for recruitment in the identified four categories:

 IES officials perform various job roles, spanning across technical and managerial work delivery for the GOI.
-The initial designation an IES officer holds is of Assistant Executive Engineer and going up in the hierarchy, the highest post is Chairman or Managing Director.
+The initial designation an IES officer holds is of Assistant Executive Engineer and going up in the hierarchy; the highest post is Chairman or Managing Director.
 The entire career tenure of an IES office is smooth and the career progression positive, with IES officers gaining high esteem and job value.
 The IES salary is good depending upon the esteemed position and their critical role under the GOI.

 After having gained an experience of 3-4 years, an IES official is given a promotion to the next designation of an Engineer, Work Manager or Director.
 Post eight years of IES service, an individual is officially designated as Joint Director/Deputy General Manager.

-Post that, the Joint Director is eligible for the post of Chief Engineer/Joint General Manager-level 2 IES officer.
-Mostly, engineers with at least 20 years of experience are in consideration for the post of Chief Engineer/Additional General Manager, and after 30 years an individual is entitled to the post of Senior General Manager/Engineer-in-Chief.
+Post that, the Joint Director is eligible for the position of Chief Engineer/Joint General Manager-level 2 IES officer.
+Mostly, engineers with at least 20 years of experience are in consideration for the post of Chief Engineer/Additional General Manager, and after 30 years an individual is entitled to the position of Senior General Manager/Engineer-in-Chief.
 The best IES performers with an experience of over 34 years are eligible for designation of CM or MD of a governmental unit or organisation.